Financing a Life of Family Travel,

 Freedom, and Fulfillment

-How do we finance this travel lifestyle of ours?
-One where I “work” just an average of 8 hours per week to maintain?
+How did we finance this travel lifestyle of ours?

 Becoming an Entrepreneur